So, what do I mean by resilience?

 ~ Marcel Proust

 Getting help when you need it is crucial in building your resilience.
-There are times for each and every one of us when we need help keeping our bodies, our minds, and our emotions balanced and strong.
+There are times for each and every one of us when we need help keeping our bodies, our minds, our emotions and our spirits balanced and strong.

 Seek out help if you need it.

 I wish you good health, a sweet connection with your beloved and a hefty dose of sanity,